5quiwyrm/5quiwyrm/README.md

 - 😄 Pronouns: he/him
 - 📫 How to reach me: Message 5quidwyrm on Discord!
 - ⚡ Fun fact: I don't use QWERTY, I use a different keyboard layout, and I have 150 wpm on that layout!
+- 🧬 I use [Helix](https://github.com/https://github.com/helix-editor/helix) as my primary code editor, but I know how to use Vim as well.
 - 📚 I am learning trying a new language every month!
 - I have tried: Zig, Python, Rust, Clojure
 - I am looking to try: Go, Haskell, Gleam, C#, Javascript/Typescript, C